-For 2020, UAV had \$2.9 million in direct cost with a 71% gross margin and PIN had \$1.2 million in direct cost with a similar 73% gross margin.
-Education Angels had a \$0.4m direct cost with a 57% margin while E-Square has historically included all cost in overhead and so did not report any direct cost.
+For 2020, UAV had \$2.9 million in direct cost with a 71% gross margin compared to 68% in 2019, and PIN had \$1.2 million in direct cost with a 73% gross margin compared to 53% in 2019.
+The reduction of \$0.95 million in cost of sales was mainly due to reduced cost of holding physical events.
+Education Angels had a \$0.5m direct cost with a 57% margin compared to 56% in 2019.
+E-Square has historically included all cost in overhead and so did not report any direct cost.

-As discussed above, UAV's and Education Angels' direct cost are largely faculty, teacher and course costs, and both have historically spent a minimal amount on marketing, whereas PIN's cost is made up of largely of digital marketing and venue costs.
+As discussed above, UAV's and Education Angels' direct cost are largely faculty, teacher and course costs, and both have historically spent a minimal amount on marketing, whereas PIN's cost is made up of largely of digital marketing, commission and event costs.
 During 2020, with the exception of PIN, none of the IPO Acquisitions were yet implementing any of the growth strategies discussed in this prospectus.
 We expect cost of revenue to increase and gross margins to drop as revenues grow, as we apply our marketing and partner costs to grow these companies.